Airway Management for the Hospitalist

 Any hospitalist physician or advanced practice provider who manages patients in an intensive care unit (ICU).

-After completing the module, the participant should be able to:
+After completing the Critical Care for the Hospitalist series, the participant should be able to:

 - Recognize patients at high risk of decompensation and how to intervene early to prevent decompensation.